Steve Belichick: Legacy

-Located inside the Wyant Field House at DiSanto Field in Cleveland, the 4500-square foot Steve Belichick Varsity Weight Room is utilized by the Case Western Reserve Spartans football team.
 Belichick was inducted into the Case Western Reserve University Athletics Hall of Fame for both football and basketball in 1976.

 The Belichick Library on the campus of the United States Naval Academy was principally donated by Steve Belichick, and consists of books on football strategy and history, as well as Navy Football memorabilia.
 His son has contributed to it in recent years, and it is considered one of the largest collections of football-related works outside of the Pro Football Hall of Fame.

+The Steve Belichick Varsity Weight Room of the Case Western Reserve Spartans football team is located inside the Wyant Field House at DiSanto Field in Cleveland.
+The 4,500-square-foot facility was constructed in 2013, funded in part by a donation from son Bill.

+In 2019, Struthers High School named its outdoor athletic facilities the Steve Belichick Complex.